LovingXiaobing/NRegFreeCom/README.md

 * Check Mono and write COM activation if needed for it
 * Migrate to CMAKE and CLANG
 * Write pure managed COM
+* Consider DLL loading proposal in corefx and drop code wich is same here or unify

 ##Q&A